 - Daily flossing to remove particles stuck between teeth.
 Otherwise, this will turn into plaque and harden, causing damage to your smile and weakening teeth once it becomes tartar.

 - You should brush your teeth at least twice a day, though ideally, it’s even better to do so after every meal.
+2 minutes is the recommended amount.
+The average person only brushes between 45 and 70 seconds per day.
 Fluoride-based toothpaste is the best option by far, as it helps to reduce the risk of tooth decay.
 As for the toothbrush itself, avoid hard-bristled ones that could rip at your gums and cause excessive bleeding.
 Instead, purchase a high-quality, soft-bristled brush – your dentist will likely provide one at the end of a check-up, which is yet another reason to book an appointment!

 - Your diet should restrict the influx of sugars, carbs, and acidic beverages.
 It’s not that you can’t enjoy a glass of orange juice with breakfast, but you don’t want to be drinking it all the time – balance and moderation are very important!
 Also, instead of soda, try a cold glass of milk – it’s a fantastic source of calcium, which helps to strengthen bones and teeth!